chesslablab/chess-data/README.md

 ## PGN Chess for PHP

-This is a simple, friendly, and powerful PGN (Portable Game Notation) engine for running chess games from within PHP applications.
-Since this library can understand the rules of chess, it is capable of validating PGN notated games.
+This is a simple, friendly, and powerful PGN (Portable Game Notation) library for running chess games from within PHP applications.
+It understands the rules of chess, and is capable of validating and playing PGN notated games.

 PGN Chess comes to the rescue in the following scenarios: